Simula-COMPLEX/WTSPublic/README.md

 # APD-DT
-A tool for automated creation and simulation of digital twins for smart pill dispenser devices.
+A tool for automated creation and operation of digital twins for automatic medicine dispensers.
 This work is a part of Welfare Technology Solution (WTS) project.

 [//]: # (The repository contains open-source implementation)